yr5913/school-web-app/README.md

 73. Get contact messages using spring mvc style rest endpoint, this time with request body using @RequestBody instead of request params
 74. Using @RestController for the rest endpoints instead of using spring mvc style
 75. Using @RequestHeader to get header value and also using ResponseEntity to populate response status, header and body in the response
+76. Fixed CSRF issue for Post Requests and fixed authentication methods